On Ruan's Cohomological Crepant Resolution Conjecture for the complexified Bianchi orbifolds: Orbifold cohomology of real Bianchi orbifolds

-The (co)homology of the quotient space $\Hy_\R / _\Gamma$ has been has been computed numerically for a large scope of Bianchi groups \cite{Vogtmann}, \cite{Scheutzow}, \cite{Higher_torsion}; and bounds for its Betti numbers have been given in \cite{KraemerThesis}.
-Kr\"amer \cite{Kraemer} has determined number-theoretic formulae for the numbers $\lambda_{2n}$ and $\lambda_{2n}^*$ of conjugacy classes of finite subgroups in the Bianchi groups.
+where $T\subset \Gamma$ is a set of representatives of conjugacy classes of elements of finite order in $\Gamma$.
+The (co)homology of the quotient space $\Hy_\R / _\Gamma$ has been computed numerically for a large scope of Bianchi groups \cite{Vogtmann}, \cite{Scheutzow}, \cite{Higher_torsion}; and bounds for its Betti numbers have been given in \cite{KraemerThesis}.
+Kr\"amer \cite{Kraemer} has determined number-theoretic formulae for the numbers $\lambda_{2\ell}$ and $\lambda_{2\ell}^*$ of conjugacy classes of finite subgroups in the full Bianchi groups.
 Kr\"amer's formulae have been evaluated for hundreds of thousands of Bianchi groups \cite{accessing_Farrell_cohomology}, and these values are matching with the ones from the orbifold structure computations with \cite{BianchiGP} in the cases where the latter are available.

-When we pass to the complexified orbifold $\Hy_\C // \Gamma$, the real line that is the rotation axis in~$\Hy_\R$ of an element of finite order, becomes a complex line.
-However, the centraliser still acts in the same way by reflections and translations.
+When we pass to the complexified orbifold $[\Hy^3_\C / \Gamma]$, the real line that is the rotation axis in~$\Hy_\R$ of an element of finite order, becomes a complex line.
+However, the centralizer still acts in the same way by reflections and translations.
 So, the interval $\edgegraph$ as a quotient of the real line yields a stripe $\edgegraph \times \R$ as a quotient of the complex line.
 And the circle $\circlegraph$ as a quotient of the real line yields a cylinder $\circlegraph \times \R$ as a quotient of the complex line.
-Therefore, using the degree shifting numbers of lemma~\ref{rotationAge}, we obtain the result of corollary~\ref{introduced result},
+Therefore, using the degree shifting numbers of Lemma~\ref{rotationAge}, we obtain the result of Corollary~\ref{introduced result},

-As we can calculate the Bredon homology $\Homol^\mathfrak{Fin}_0(\Gamma; R_\C)$ of the Bianchi groups with coefficients in the complex representation ring functor $R_\C$, the following lemma provides a check on our computations.
+As the authors have calculated the Bredon homology $\Homol^\mathfrak{Fin}_0(\Gamma; R_\C)$ of the Bianchi groups with coefficients in the complex representation ring functor $R_\C$ (see \cite{RahmAIF}), Mislin's following lemma allows us a verification of our computations (we calculate both sides of Mislin's isomorphism explicitly).

 \begin{lemma}[Mislin \cite{MislinValette}] Let $\Gamma$ be an arbitrary group and write ${\rm FC}(\Gamma)$ for the set of conjugacy classes of elements of finite order in $\Gamma$.
 Then there is an isomorphism